Discover top guides, trends, tips and expertise from AIO Writers

 You can organize the search terms in your spreadsheet by grouping them based on similar characteristics.
 You can sort them by intention, the required action taken, and the kind of page you will create.
 Essentially, this process is how you develop a keyword cluster.

-Keyword research can take a while, but it’s essential for developing your marketing strategy.
+Keyword research can take a while, but it’s essential for building brand awareness and increasing search visibility.

 When planning out and creating your digital content, make sure you consider the user’s intention.
 This will help you create better, more targeted content that will appeal to your intended audience.